Great Trout Fishing Locations In Kansas

 Kansas offers great trout fishing opportunities, particularly during the winter months when lakes and rivers are stocked with rainbow trout.
+The purpose of this page is to share basic information about trout fishing and identify trout fishing waters in the state.
 Anglers can enjoy pursuing these beautiful fish in several lakes and rivers throughout the state.

 Rainbow trout are the primary trout species stocked in Kansas, known for their vibrant colors and acrobatic leaps when hooked.
 These fish are typically raised in hatcheries and released into selected waters to provide exciting angling experiences for trout enthusiasts.
 Brown trout are also stocked in some fisheries in the state.
 Anglers can target rainbow trout using a variety of techniques, including casting with small spinners, flies, or bait such as worms or power bait.